 Hello friends,

-Off late, I have been reading a lot about rice water benefits and how this very easy-to-make starchy liquid helps in improving one's hair and skin health.
-On the contrary, I only knew how to cook rice in a pressure cooker, prepare a couple of rice dishes and relish it during lunch and dinner😅.
-However, these 'much-hyped' benefits of rice water really tempted me to know more about it and try this traditional beauty secret myself.
+Off late, I have been reading a lot about rice water for hair growth and skin health.
+This easy-to-make starchy liquid - often used as a rice water rinse is being praised for its nourishing properties.
+Until recently, I only knew how to cook rice in a pressure cooker, prepare a few rice dishes and enjoy them during lunch and dinner😅.
+But now, I am discovering how this simple kitchen staple doubles up as a powerful beauty ingredient, tempting me to try this traditional beauty secret myself.

-The immense popularity of rice water for beauty purposes in various social media sites and blogs has been going on for quite sometime now.
-Nonetheless, the reality is that rice water as a beautifying agent has been used by women in many Asian countries, since centuries.
-It is said that females from rice cultivating families in Japan, China, Korea and some South Asian countries used to rinse their hair using a fermented rice water concoction that truly made their hair healthy, black and long.
+The immense popularity of fermented rice water DIY remedies has exploded in various social media sites and blogs.
+However, the truth is that rice water has been used as a beauty elixir by women in many Asian countries for centuries.
+It is said that women from rice-cultivating families in Japan, China, Korea and parts of South Asia traditionally rinsed their hair using a fermented rice water concoction that kept their hair healthy, long and black.

 Red Yao Long Hair Secret

-Talking about the use of rice water for hair growth, without mentioning about a small village in China called 'Huangluo Yao' is just incomplete.
+When it comes to rice water for hair growth, you just can't skip mentioning a small village in China called 'Huangluo Yao'.
 It is said that hundreds of years ago, ethnic Red Yao women from this village had lustrous long hair, which literally touched their feet.
 To add to it, these women had no grey hair even after they crossed their late 70s.
 These famed Yao women credited their long, shiny and pitch-black hair to their secret recipe of 'fermented rice water', which they regularly used to rinse their hair.

 Glossy and lengthy hair is a matter of pride for this tribe.
 In fact, even today, indigenous Red Yao girls and women of this village are known to have silky hair that averages 5-feet in length.
 Their secret 'fermented rice water recipe' being passed from generation to generation.
 No wonder why this village of real-life Rapunzels has been labelled as the 'World's Longest Hair Village' by the Guinness Book of World Records.